-In 500 words maximum, discuss why you are interested in participating in the Laidlaw Scholars Program and specifically address how it will help you improve your leadership skills.
-Be sure to discuss the potential impact of your research.
+In 500 words maximum, discuss why you are interested in participating in the Laidlaw Scholars Programme and specifically address how it will help you improve your leadership skills.
+Also, speak to how your involvement in the program could help you with your future career aspirations.
+Be sure to also discuss the potential impact of your research.

 The research proposal should include the following:

 - Your research question